 The very next week, Dominic Sacchi didn’t show up for work.
 When one day turned to two, the police were called.
 They found the Sacchi apartment empty.
 The door was unlocked.
 There were dirty dishes in the sink, wet clothes in the washer, and a hair dryer still plugged into the wall.
 But no family.

 Palmer was traced by her cell phone to a rent-by-week motel in Flushing, where she was alone and panicked out of her mind.
 Neither her husband nor her 15-year-old sister-in-law were anywhere to be found.
-Clearly distraught, she claimed Dominic had left, taking Alexa, after Palmer confronted him.
+Clearly distraught, she claimed Dominic had left, taking Alexa, after she confronted him.
 Alexa, she said, had told her that Dominic had been sexually abusing her.
-It sounds horrible of course, but after repeated questioning, elements of Palmer’s story changed and the case was remanded to me and my then-partner, Craig Hammond, as a possible homicide.
+It sounds horrible of course, but after repeated questioning, critical elements of Palmer’s story changed and the case was remanded to me and my then-partner, Craig Hammond, as a possible homicide.

 Thing is, it’s hard to prove a murder when you don’t have a body, or even evidence of one.
 But when three days turned to four, and four days turned to a week, and a week turned to a month and there was still no sign of either Dominic Sacchi or his sister, everyone suspected the worst.
 Certainly, the more Hammond and I dug, the more we got the sense that there was definitely something very wrong.
 For one, we had no witnesses.
 To anything.
 No one would talk to us.
 They would never say that, of course.
 They would just say there was nothing to tell.
 But in my experience, everyone has something to tell.
 Even when they don’t know anything at all, people will fill your ears with gossip and speculation.
 Hammond and I got the distinct impression they’d been intimidated—at first we thought by Dominic, in an attempt to hide the sexual abuse.
 But the more we pressed, the more it seemed the person they really feared was his wife, Palmer Bell.